-April Fools’ Day can sucks for adults, if only because it’s such a childish holiday.
-Luckily, if you’re reading this publication, you probably are very acquainted with at least one member of your family who has a right to be childish.
-You might as well embrace the ridiculous tradition and pull together a few April Fools’ jokes and pranks to delight your kids.
+April Fools’ Day can suck for adults, if only because it’s such a childish holiday.
+But kids can have a lot of fun with the ridiculous tradition and there are plenty of laughs to be had when parents get creative.
 Just remember that you’re the adult in the room, and pulling pranks that will seriously scare or upset your child isn’t cool.
-Your child relies on you for just about everything, and you need to maintain their trust.
+Your child relies on you for just about everything, and it’s imperative you maintain their trust.
 To get in the spirit of April Fools’ Day without the trauma, we’ve put together a list of harmless, kid-friendly April Fools’ Day jokes and pranks you can play on your kids.
 These are quick, fun, and easy to pull off.
 Best of all, there are no permanent emotional scars.

 Self-explanatory.
 Reward your kids with an unforgettable dessert.
 Don’t forget the chocolate sauce and cherries!